 Students often underestimate the difficulty of college.
 A-students in high school become B-students in college.
 B-students become C-students.
 C-students can become students at-risk.
 Because of dropout rates, the US government is evaluating colleges on student graduation rates, among other factors.
 While colleges offer student support services, they are also more likely to admit students prepared to do college-level work and graduate.

-The most difficult decisions for high school students are which colleges to apply to and, frequently, which of a college’s deadlines to meet.
+US college preparation spans all 4 years of high school and is, essentially, a second process besides the first process of doing one’s best in high school.
+The most difficult decisions for high school students are identifying one’s academic interests, which colleges to apply to and, frequently, which of a college’s deadlines to meet.
 At colleges with single-digit admission rates, top grades in rigorous courses and top test scores are assumed of applicants – because that’s the level of competition.
 Students who also have significant extracurricular achievements, often at the state or national level, have the best admissions chances.

 Employment after schooling depends on many factors.
 Internships and co-ops for college students have become entry-level job positions.
 For law, business, or medical programs, any college major is possible as long as professional school admission requirements are met.